Courses for First-Year Students

-There are 2 very important things to remember:
+There are two very important things to remember:

-- All chemistry course sequences begin in the fall.
-Therefore if you want to take a chemistry course this year, you must take chemistry during fall quarter!
+2) All chemistry course sequences begin in the fall.
+Therefore if you want to take a chemistry course during your first year, you must take chemistry during fall quarter!

 As long as you remember these things, choosing which chemistry course sequence to begin is easy: